 Soft, smooth, yummy, ALL NATURAL, fun to make, endless creative smelling possibilities – all packaged in an itty bitty, cute container.
-Did I sell you on making some lip balm or hard lotion?
-You’ll be glad you said YES.
+Did I sell you on making some all natural lip balm or hard lotion?
+You’ll be glad you said YES. 😉

-Jennifer, our resident professional aromatherapist, taught me how to make this fun stuff.
+Jennifer, my professional aromatherapist friend, taught me how to make this fun stuff.
 She learned from her friend who is graciously sharing her recipe with all of us! (adapted from recipe found here).
 I wasn’t familiar with hard lotion, but I tried some of Jennifer’s and I can see why people love it!
 You just rub it in your hands or on rough spots like you would a bar of soap (without water).
 This makes it easy to target dry spots and the beeswax (included to make it hard) helps lock in the moisture, so I am told.

 Because we love pictures around here, this picture tutorial will hopefully speak for itself.